 Put everything you can in writing from the outset of the franchise relationship so that you and the franchise solicitor can easily demonstrate in Court the franchisor’s misconduct.

-For guidance on how to proceed when you believe a franchisor has misled or deceived you, contact LegalVision on 1300 544 755 to speak with one of our experienced franchise solicitors.
+For guidance on how to proceed when you believe a franchisor has misled or deceived you, contact LegalVision on 1300 544 755 to speak with one of our experienced franchise lawyers.
 They will assist you at every stage of the process and ensure that you are protected against franchisor misconduct.